MathManuelHinz/MathManuelHinz.github.io/_posts/2020-08-13-distance-is-relative.md

     1&\text{ otherwise}\\
 \end{cases}$$

 This seems weird right ?
 The distance between two points is either 0 or 1.
 There is no increase in distance if we pull our points farther away.
+Notice how we need no structure of X for this "distance"!
+There is no need to have any notion of addition or subtraction or any operation on our set X, but the test for equality!
 But in some mathematical sense this does describe a distance!

 ### Levenshtein distance